 Melon Seeds:

-Tip: Plant different crops next to each other to accelerate growth!
-This mechanic mimics the behavior of real farms, which also grow better this way.
-Monoculture is less effective, so feel free to create some variety in your field.
+Tip: Plant different crops next to each other to speed up growth!
+This mechanic is meant to mimic real farms, which also grow better this way.
+Monoculture is less effective, so feel free to mix things up on the field.

-Once your field is properly set up and irrigated, not much can go wrong.
-Wait until your first harvest is ready.
+Once your field is properly set up and supplied with water, not much can go wrong.
+Now wait for your first harvest to grow.
 This can take several days.
-With bone meal, which we mentioned earlier, you can speed up the ripening of your crops.
-You can get it either from skeleton bones or by using compost.
+Using bone meal, which we mentioned earlier, can speed up the ripening process.
+You can obtain it from skeleton bones or by using the composter.

-You can recognize ripeness by the growth stage.
-If the color of the vegetable is already visible, it’s time to harvest!
-Use a left-click to harvest.
-You will either get multiple items at once or additional seeds.
-Depending on the crop, you can replant them and likely have a good surplus as profit.
+You can recognize maturity by the growth stage.
+If the color of the vegetable is already visible, it’s time!
+Harvest with a left-click.
+You will either receive multiple items at once or additional seeds.
+Depending on the crop, you can then replant and probably have a good surplus as a reward.

-For food, you don’t necessarily need to set up a field; you can also keep animals.
+For your food supply, you don’t necessarily need to plant fields; you can also keep animals.
 However, the field will be important for breeding animals.
-To breed your animals, you need appropriate food.
+To breed your animals, you need the appropriate food.

 Animals are not only good for food but also for other important resources.
-Once you have two adult animals of a kind, you are well-equipped.
-With breeding, you can easily increase their numbers.
-Keep the animals in a fenced area to prevent them from running away.
-The field can be as large or small as you like, but give your virtual animals some space to roam.
+Once you have two adult animals of the same type, you’re well-equipped.
+With breeding, you can easily multiply them and expand your herd.
+Keep the animals in an enclosure to prevent them from running away.
+The pen can be as large or as small as you like, but give your virtual animals some space to roam.

-Breed the animals by right-clicking on two animals with their food.
+Breed the animals by right-clicking with the food on two animals.
 They will show hearts, and voilà!
 A baby animal is born!
-You also gain some experience.
+You also gain some experience for this.
 The animal will grow within a few minutes.

-Here is a brief overview of the most important animals to look out for.
-You can lure and bring them to your farm either with their favorite food or with a lead if you already have one.
-To get the products, you need to kill the animals.
-The meat should then be cooked in a furnace for better health benefits.
+Here, we provide a quick overview of the most important animals you should look out for.
+You can attract and bring them to your farm either with their favorite food or with a lead if you already have one.
+To obtain their products, you must kill the animals.
+Cook the meat in a furnace to make it healthier for you.

 Cows: